DSpace/DSpace/dspace-api/src/main/java/org/dspace/importer/external/README.md

 ## What it can't do <a name="cant-do"></a> ##

 - import remote records directly as DSpace items

+## Relation with BTE <a name="bte"></a> ##

+While there is some overlap between this framework and BTE, this framework supports some features that are hard to implement using the BTE.
+It has explicit support to deal with network failure and throttling imposed by the data source.
+It also has explicit support for distinguishing between network caused errors and invalid requests to the source.
+Furthermore the framework doesn't impose any restrictions on the format in which the data is retrieved.
+It uses java generics to support different source record types.
+A reference implementation of using XML records is provided for which a set of metadata can be generated from any xpath expression (or composite of xpath expressions).
+Unless 'advanced' processing is necessary (e.g. lookup of authors in an LDAP directory) this metadata mapping can be simply configured using spring.
+No code changes necessary.
+A mixture of advanced and simple (xpath) mapping is also possible.

 # Implementation of an import source <a name="Example-implementation"></a> #